Conroe, Texas: State government

 98% of Conroe is represented in the Texas Senate (District 4) by Republican Brandon Creighton.
 A small portion of the northern part of Conroe is part of District 3, represented by Republican Robert Nichols.

 In the Texas House of Representatives, 94% of Conroe is part of District 16, represented by Republican Will Metcalf.
-The southern portion of Conroe is in District 15, represented by Republican Mark Keough.
-Less than 1% of Conroe residents are part of District 3, represented by Republican Cecil Bell, Jr.
+The southern portion of Conroe is in District 15, represented by Republican Steve Toth.
+Less than 1% of Conroe residents are part of District 3, represented by Republican Cecil Bell Jr.

 The Texas Department of Criminal Justice (TDCJ) operates the Conroe District Parole Office in Conroe.

 Federal government

 At the Federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz.
-Conroe is part of Texas's 8th congressional district, which is represented by Republican Kevin Brady.
+Conroe is part of Texas's 8th congressional district, which is represented by Republican Morgan Luttrell.

 The United States Postal Service Conroe Post Office is located at 809 West Dallas Street.